Action algebra: Properties

 The equational theory of the implication-free fragment of action algebras, those equations not containing → or ←, can be shown to coincide with the equational theory of Kleene algebras, also known as the regular expression equations.
 In that sense the above axioms constitute a finite axiomatization of regular expressions.
 Redko showed in 1967 that the regular expression equations had no finite axiomatization, for which John Horton Conway gave a shorter proof in 1971.

 Arto Salomaa gave an equation schema axiomatizing this theory which Dexter Kozen subsequently reformulated as a finite axiomatization using quasiequations, or implications between equations, the crucial quasiequations being those of induction: if x•a ≤ x then x•a* ≤ x, and if a•x ≤ x then a*•x ≤ x.
 Kozen defined a Kleene algebra to be any model of this finite axiomatization.

-Conway showed that the equational theory of regular expressions admit models in which a* was not the reflexive transitive closure of a, by giving a four-element model 0 ≤ 1 ≤ a ≤ a* in which a•a = a.
+Conway showed that the equational theory of regular expressions admit models in which a* was not the reflexive transitive closure of a, by giving a four-element model 0 < 1 < a < a* in which a•a = a.
 In Conway's model, a is reflexive and transitive, whence its reflexive transitive closure should be a.
-However the regular expressions do not enforce this, allowing a* to be strictly greater than a.
+However the regular expressions do not enforce this, as witnessed by the third inequality a < a* in Conway's model.
 Such anomalous behavior is not possible in an action algebra, which forces a* to be the least transitive reflexive element.